Lancaster Stormers: Logos and uniforms

-For the 2019 season, Atlantic League clubs partnered with Outdoor Cap for its on-field headwear.
-The Barnstormers home cap is red, charged with a stylized cursive L in white with black and khaki outline interweaving with a curving baseball.
-The home jerseys are white with red piping and the cursive "Stormers" wordmark across the front in red and black.
-The away jersey is solid gray, featuring the blocked "Lancaster" wordmark in red with black outline.
-The alternate jersey is red with the L cap logo.
-The Barnstormers wear red belts, socks, and undershirts with all uniforms.
+The 'Stormers' home cap is red, featuring a stylized cursive L in white with a black and gold outline, interweaving with a curving baseball.
+The home jerseys are white with red headspoon piping and the cursive "Stormers" wordmark across the front in red, black, and gold.
+The away jersey is gray with red headspoon piping, featuring the cursive "Lancaster" wordmark in white and outlined in gold and black.
+The Stormers wear red belts, socks, and undershirts with all uniforms.